gvauri/BucherFussballLiga/README.md

 # Usage
 ## Command Line Parameters

-1. Filename:<br>
+1. Folder:<br>
-    The first parameter is the name of the file containing match results (without the ".txt" extension).
-The file should be named in the format dayXX where XX are digits.
+    The first parameter is the name of the folder containing match result files.
+The files should be named in the format dayXX.txt where XX are digits.
-2. Sorting Criteria:<br>
+2. Last Matchday (optional):<br>
+    The second parameter specifies the last matchday to include.
+If not provided, all matchdays are included.
+3. Sorting Criteria (optional):<br>
-    The second parameter (optional) specifies the sorting criteria for the league table.
+    The third parameter specifies the sorting criteria for the league table.
 If not provided, the default sorting criteria is by points.

 ## Sorting Criteria Options